MarkoNeuro/Cannonball_MF/README.md

 | Two-step task                      | `MFMB`              |
 | Model-free learning task           | `MF`                |

-If the `TASK` URL variable is not set, the task will default to the transition learning task.
+If the `TASK` URL variable is not set, the task will default to the model free task.

 The different configurations change the task format as follows: